 - hypertension (high blood pressure)

-- injection site reaction, such as itchy, red, or otherwise discolored skin
+- injection site reaction, such as itchy or discolored skin

 - upper respiratory infections, such as a sinus infection or the common cold